vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-testing-restful-web-services/index.md

 As you can see, you write your tests in JavaScript, to be more precise ECMAScript 5.1.
 You can use IDEA's bunded library, which exposes you two basic entities you can work with - [client](https://www.jetbrains.com/help/idea/http-client-reference.html) and [response](https://www.jetbrains.com/help/idea/http-response-reference.html).

-You can write your own JavaScript, but mostly you'll be probably testing properties of the response such as `status`, `headers`, `body` or `contentType`.
+You can write your own JavaScript, but mostly you'll be probably testing the properties of the response such as `status`, `headers`, `body` or `contentType`.

 ```javascript
 GET https://www.vojtechruzicka.com/